esicode1/projects/README.md

 # projects
 ## Amazing projects with Python
-First clone or download this repository create a virtualenv pip install -r requirements.txt enjoy coding...
+1. clone or download this repository
+2. create a virtualenv
+3. `pip install -r requirements.txt`
+4. enjoy coding...